jackbmontgomery/isazi-round-2/README.md

 # Jack Montgomery - Pandemic Forecasting

+## Disclaimer

+I was unable to find a reliable website that has up to date Covid invection statistics.
+So I took the worldometer data and modelled as if it was 2 years ago.
+This was simply to get interesting data and forecasting out the model.

 ## Structure

 - pandemic_forecasting.ipynb : This contains code that creates and evalutes the model